A thought about differences between men and women and the Christmas story:

 Another example: To keep the peace when seriously challenged, women may defer rather than argue or fight; they are behaviorally primed to avoid fighting.
 In a context where it won’t cost them reproductively to do so, women may anticipate that challenging another person may produce a socially disruptive result; consequently, they may opt to prophylactically refrain, deflect, or defer.

 Case in point: Anthropologists observed a nomadic foraging society that was generally egalitarian in behavior and politically egalitarian in that both women and men shared in decision-making that affected the entire group.
-Nevertheless, women regularly let the men sit under the shadier trees.
-Arguably, women in that society, anticipating that haggling with men over who sits where would lead to conflicts, choose to simply defer, to avoid conflict.
+They found that nevertheless, women regularly let the men sit under the shadier trees.
+Arguably, women in that society, anticipating that haggling with men over who sits where would lead to conflicts, prefer to nip the conflict in the bud by simply deferring.

 Many otherwise strongly independent women in many societies will choose to defer to their husbands’ wishes in small things rather than create an argument.
 This will especially and perhaps consistently be the case if the woman does not have sufficient social leverage to make her relationship with her husband egalitarian.
 In relationships that are egalitarian we see that men sometimes defer “to keep the peace,” and negotiation with their wives will characterize much decision-making over potential conflicts.